LauraRuis/VAST2017/README.md

 ### Sankey diagram for daily paths per car type
 A possibility for showing the paths certain car types travel would be a sankey diagram.
 The first and last column of this diagram would contain the five possible entrances (exits) and between these a number of columns all containing every possible gate (except for the entrances).
 A line will start at an entrance and move through the columns through gates.
 The point of this visualization would be showing patterns of paths vehicle take.
 The possible problems with this visualization would be deciding to take daily data or 'entrace-to-entrace' data.
 In the latter the time period would not be specified, and in the daily data it is very possible that certain lines would not go from entrance to entrance, and thus only travel part of the sankey diagram.
 Another decision to be made in this visualization would be to take either different colored lines per car type of only 1 car type per sankey diagram.
 The final problem would be how to link this diagram with the bar chart and the graph visualization.

+## External components
+For this project two programming languages will be used: python and javascript.
+In python several not yet known libraries will probably be used, in javascript D3 will be used.
+Summary of necessary external components:
+- Python
+- Javascript
+- D3

 ## Related visualizations
 This section contains some examples on related visualization.
 These show entirely different data but are visualized in a similar way.